cinqict/jenkinsdev/blog1.md

 ## Dockerfile
 Both the list of plugins and the init.groovy.d scripts will change from time to time.
-To follow the Docker best practices <LINK? to Christiaans blog>, we should put them at the end of our Dockerfile.
+To follow the [Docker best practices](https://cinqict.github.io/post/christiaan/docker_file_best_practices/) , we should put them at the end of our Dockerfile.
 Since downloading plugins takes most time, we only want to do it if really necessary, hence we put the plugins above the init.groovy.d scripts.

 Hence we end up with the following Dockerfile: